RezaSaadatyar/Machine-Learning-in-Python/Classification/README.md

 **Common Binary Classification Models:**<br/>
 - `Logistic Regression:` This is utilized in problems involving binary classification, where the output variable has two categorical values.
 - `Neural Networks:` This algorithm clusters input, recognizes patterns, and interprets sensory data.
 However, neural networks require significant computational resources, making it difficult to fit them when dealing with thousands of observations.
-Support Vector Machines: A support vector machine is typically used for classification problems by constructing a hyperplane where the distance between two classes of data points is at its maximum.
-This hyperplane is known as the decision boundary, separating the classes of data points (e.g., oranges vs. apples) on either side of the plane.
+ - `Support Vector Machines: `Support vector machines are used for classification by creating a hyperplane that maximizes the distance between two classes of data points.
+This hyperplane, known as the decision boundary, separates the classes of data points on either side.
+For example, it could separate oranges from apples.
 Random Forest: Random forest is another flexible supervised machine learning algorithm used for both classification and regression purposes.
 It is an